awsdocs/aws-cpp-developer-guide/doc_source/examples-ec2-elastic-ip.md

 After you release an Elastic IP address, it is released to the AWS IP address pool and might be unavailable to you afterward\.
 Be sure to update your DNS records and any servers or devices that communicate with the address\.
 If you attempt to release an Elastic IP address that you already released, you’ll get an *AuthFailure* error if the address is already allocated to another AWS account\.

-If you are using *EC2\-Classic* or a *default VPC*, then releasing an Elastic IP address automatically disassociates it from any instance that it’s associated with\.
+If you are using a *default VPC*, then releasing an Elastic IP address automatically disassociates it from any instance that it’s associated with\.
 To disassociate an Elastic IP address without releasing it, use the EC2Client’s `DisassociateAddress` function\.

 If you are using a non\-default VPC, you *must* use `DisassociateAddress` to disassociate the Elastic IP address before you try to release it\.
 Otherwise, Amazon EC2 returns an error \(*InvalidIPAddress\.InUse*\)\.